HiddenStage/divide-docs/docs/docs_android.md

 #### Perform a Query

+QueryBuilder is built to be structured like a SQL query.

+// Like Javadocs for QueryBuilder here

 ```java
 // Retrieve the first 10 records from the BackendObject class
 Query query = new QueryBuilder()